What is Pumpkin Seed Extract?

 Blood Sugar Regulation

-If you have trouble falling asleep, pumpkin seed extract may help.
+If you have trouble falling asleep, the extract may help.
 It’s a rich source of tryptophan, a major component of serotonin.
 Serotonin is a neurotransmitter (brain chemical) responsible for regular sleep and mood.

-The high levels of magnesium in pumpkin seed extract may reduce the incidences and intensity of migraines (x).
+The high levels of magnesium in the extract may reduce the incidences and intensity of migraines (x).

 Pumpkin seed extract is loaded with dietary fiber, which is great for your body.
 Fiber promotes regularity and improves the health of your colon and bowel.